 Quincey Koziol

 Jonathan Kim

+Mohamad Chaarawi

 The HDF5 library allows a data access operation to access one dataset at a time, whether access is collective or independent.
 Accessing multiple datasets will require the user issuing an I/O call for each dataset.
 This RFC proposes new routines to allow users to access data in multiple datasets with one I/O call.

 This RFC describes the new API routines, H5Dread_multi() and H5Dwrite_multi(), which perform a single access operation to multiple datasets in the file.
-The new routines can improve performance especially in cases when data accessed across several datasets from all processes can be aggregated in the HDF5 or MPI-I/O library.
+The new routines can improve performance, especially in cases when data accessed across several datasets from all processes can be aggregated in the HDF5 or MPI-I/O library.

 Introduction